Editor Frequently Asked Questions (FAQ)

 Without a doubt, I love the nuances of language. 🙂

-What do you edit?
+What types of material do you edit?

 In fiction, I focus on genre fiction and edit all types of short stories (my personal favourite) and novels.
 However, I am most familiar with the genre conventions of hard and soft science fiction, horror, thriller, mystery, and romance/queer romance novels.